luciagirasoles/rails-dhl-clon/README.md

 - Admins can create new tracking numbers
 - Admins can create users with read-only access to the admin sales section.
 This section includes
   - The top 5 countries with the most origin and destination shipments
-  - Vendors ranked by number of packages sent
+  - Senders ranked by number of packages sent
-  - Vendors ranked by total freight value of all their shipments if they have shipped more than 1000kg
+  - Senders ranked by total freight value of all their shipments if they have shipped more than 1000kg
-  - Number of packages with delivered dates past due their estimated delivery date this week, month, quarter
+  - (Optional) Number of packages with delivered dates past due their estimated delivery date this week, month, quarter

 ## Public API